khaors/geocompr/main.md

 ## Exercises

 1. Compute the terrain attributes slope, plan curvature, profile curvature and catchment area from `dem` (provided by `data("landslides", package = "RSAGA")`) with the help of R-GIS bridges, and extract the values from the corresponding output rasters to landslides/non-landslides dataframe.
+1. Reproduce the spatial prediction with the derived terrain attribute rasters (see Figure ??).
+1. Compute a non-spatial cross-validation and make boxplots to compare the AUROC from a spatial and a non-spatial cv (see also Figure ??).
-1. Use as a further predictor the squared slope.
+1. Use the squared slope as a further predictor.
 Repeat the modeling.
 How has the spatially cross-validaded mean AUROC value changed compared to the model without the squared altitude predictor?

 <!--chapter:end:13-spatial-cv.Rmd-->